Proper actions and decompositions in equivariant K-theory: Examples

+Moreover, as the extension is central, the action of $\,\Sl_n(\Z)$ over $\Irr(\Z/2)=\{[1],[\sign]\}$ is trivial. and by Remark \ref{abelian-kernel} the $S^1$-central extensions corresponding to each irreducible representation area trivial.
+On the other hand in \cite{BaVe2016}, calculations of equivariant (twisted) K-theory groups for $\underbar{E}\Sl_3(\IZ)$ were obtained.
+Then using Theorem \ref{decomp}, we have

-\begin{exam} Lets look at actions of $SU(2)$ on simply connected $5$-dimensional manifolds with only one isotropy type and orbit space $S^2$.
+\end{exam} \begin{exam}\rm Let us look at actions of $SU(2)$ on simply connected $5$-dimensional manifolds with only one isotropy type and orbit space $S^2$.
 These manifolds have been classified up to equivariant diffeomorphism in \cite{Simas}.
-There can only be three orbit types: $(e)$, $(SU(2)/(\mathbb{Z}_2))$ and $(SU(2)/(\mathbb{Z}_m))$.
+There can only be three orbit types: $(e)$, $(SU(2)/\mathbb{Z}_2)$ and $(SU(2)/\mathbb{Z}_m)$.
 We will describe now the possible equivariant diffeomorphic types:

 Consider for natural numbers $l,m$ with $(l,m)=1$,

 with $S^1$ acting on $SU(2) \times S^3$ by

 and $\mathrm{SU}(2)$ acting on $\mathcal { N } _ { m , m } ^ { l }$ by